baetyl/baetyl-docs-en/docs/overview/Design.md

 #### System Update

-This interface is used to update the application in the system.
-We call it the application OTA, and the Master OTA (that is, the self-upgrade of the Baetyl Master) will be implemented later.
-Application OTA will stop all old services and then start all new services, so there will be a downtime.
-We will continue to optimize to avoid restarting the services which configuration is not changed.
+This interface is used to update the application or the master binary in the system, which called the application OTA or the master OTA.
+The configuration of the volumes, networks, and services will be compared during application OTA.
+If the service and its related configuration are not changed, the service will not be restarted, otherwise it will be restarted.

 The process of application OTA is as follows:

 ![update](../images/overview/design/design_app_ota.png)

-_**NOTE**: At present, the application OTA adopts the full update method, that is, all the old services are stopped and all new services are started, so the service will be interrupted._

 #### Instance Start&Stop